 : Good work indeed.
 Then what media/website picked and shared this work?
 And how do you feel about it, excited?

 : A Making of will be online soon at 3DTotal, also made interview for 80 Level.
 On Artstation this project got Picks gallery and Trending Gallery, CGSociety, Evermotion and other important media also shared my work!
 I'm so happy with the feedbacks of this work, especially when people that played this game when child comes to me and said that loved this piece, it's incredible rewarding!
 Makes me want to work harder and harder!

 : Congratulations!
-So what do you think about FoxRenderfarm’s service?
+So what do you think about FoxRenderfarm’s cloud rendering service?
 Happy with it?

 : I'm really happy with it!
 It's totally easy to use and the 24/7 support is awesome, helped me a lot!

 : We are so honored!
 BTW, is there something you are currently working on or are excited about starting?

 : I have one more Monkey Island project that I'm about to start!
 It's an awesome scene, I think that is gonna work really nice in 3D!